 The Floating Cloud-like Design

 Completed in 2018, the newly redesigned open space serves as an open or closed event and break room for the employees.
 The convertible glass roof is opened on a regular basis in pleasant weather and transforms the atrium into an airy courtyard.
-Yet, in order to gain flexible sheltered space for the workforce, the architectural firm embraced a room-within-a-room concept provided by sliding glass walls to add the much-needed year-round functional space.
+Yet, in order to gain flexible sheltered space for the workforce, the architectural firm embraced a room-within-a-room concept provided by stacking glass doors to add the much-needed year-round functional space.
 "Our idea was to extend the existing cafeteria with another room in the atrium, with a dividable conference room [built overhead] - all integrated into an object that looks like a sculpture in the surroundings," says architect Solbach.

 To accomplish this, the two-story floating “Cloud” is constructed of diamond patterned white skin on three sides with the fourth side being attached to the office interior.
 This lamella design consists of a crisscrossing of parallelograms that are hinged together to form a connected web of movable fins.
 These operable fins not only give the “Cloud” its kinetic appearance, but they also provide natural light or closed-off privacy in the elevated conference room as needed.
 This cloud-like component protects the transparently glazed conference room from the outdoor elements when the glass roof is open.

-Sliding Glass Wall Creates the Vanishing Foundation
+Stacking Glass Door Creates the Vanishing Foundation

 To achieve the levitating appearance of the “Cloud”, V-shaped structural supports are used and the need for structural columns at the corners was negated.
 This recessed V-support system truly gives the illusion of floatation to the covered conference room as if it were a “Cloud”.
-Moreover, this is enhanced by the product chosen to enclose the flexible break room space on the ground floor, an HSW60 single track sliding glass wall system.
+Moreover, this is enhanced by the product chosen to enclose the flexible break room space on the ground floor, an HSW60 single track stacking glass door system.
 The manufacturer of the glass wall system, Solarlux, is the German partner of USA-based NanaWall Systems.

-As with the “Cloud” above, the HSW60 is a three-sided sliding glass wall system that completely disappears when open.
+As with the “Cloud” above, the HSW60 is a three-sided stacking glass wall system that completely disappears when open.
 Because of the unique features of the individual panel opening glass wall, the HSW60 is able to create an open corner design on two sides.

-To open up the ground floor break room area, the 36-panel sliding glass wall was installed with a total linear run of 107’ and a height of 9’ 3” tall.
+To open up the ground floor break room area, the 36-panel stacking glass door was installed with a total linear run of 107’ and a height of 9’ 3” tall.
 The panels move centrally from the front and symmetrically to each side and stack conveniently outside of the plane of the opening in custom designed parking bays.
 These panel parking bays are installed remotely and out of the way of the seating and tables.
 Additionally, the system has a no floor track option that was used to create an uninterrupted floor expanse.
 This flowing, threshold-free transition between the break room and the atrium accentuates the floating nature of the “Cloud” above.
 Small embedded floor sockets are used to lock the panels securely into place when the system is closed.

 When needed, the closed system’s thermally-broken panel design and insulated laminated glass provide not only a warm barrier but also the acoustical buffering needed in this office environment—all while reinforcing the overall translucent design intended by the architects.
 For traffic flow and convenience, the system is outfitted with four integrated swing doors that glide out of the way when the system is opened.
 The engineering of the self-guided wheel technology makes the panels easy to move with a single hand.